MyNameIsTrez/Pastebin-And-HTTPS-Tekkit-Classic/README.md

 My server makes that *actual* HTTPS request.
 The other website responds to my server with a response, and my server then responds to your original HTTP request with that same response.

 ## Hosting the server yourself
 Download this repository and run `npm install` to install the required libraries.
 Run `node server.js` afterwards and you should now be able to change the `redirect_url` in `files/https.lua` to your own IP/URL.
-You should now also be able to do the same for the Pastebin command.
+You should be able to change it to `http://localhost:3000` if you just want to host the server locally.
+You should also be able to do the same for the Pastebin command to fix that in a similar manner.

 ## Get in contact
 If you have any questions or just want to have a chat you can contact me via Discord: `#MyNameIsTrez1585`